Second annual Fur the Love Pet Fest returns to Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - Fort Lauderdale will be celebrating their love for their furry companions during their second annual Fur the Love Pet Fest.
+(WSVN) - Fort Lauderdale residents celebrated their love for their furry companions during the city’s second annual Fur the Love Pet Fest.

-With the event coinciding with National Love Your Pet Day, flower crowns and fur will ﬁll the air.
+With the event coinciding with National Love Your Pet Day, flower crowns and fur ﬁlled the air at Las Olas Oceanside Park, Sunday.

-The mom and pup duo behind the award-winning Instagram @TourwithTeddy and blog “Living A Fairytail,” will be hosting the event once again.
+The mom and pup duo behind the award-winning Instagram @TourwithTeddy and blog “Living A Fairytail,” once again hosted the event once again.

-New this year is the VIP bark brunch picnic featuring indie-acoustic tunes, courtesy of J.J. and the Florida Oranges band.
+New this year was the VIP Bark Brunch Picnic, featuring indie-acoustic tunes from J.J. and the Florida Oranges band.

 All event proceeds will benefit local pet rescues.